dblotsky/dotfiles/README.markdown

 Plugin Management
 -----------------

-I'm using [Vundle][] for plugin management here.
+[Vundle][] is being used for plugin management here.

 To manage plugins, edit `.vim/.vundle`

-To install all the plugins I'm using, boot up vim after running `make` and run
+To install all the plugins, boot up vim after running `make` and run

     :BundleInstall